GMOD/jbrowse-components/packages/website/docs/bcc2020_plugin_development.md

 This will cover, starting from scratch, how we can develop a JBrowse 2 plugin

+### Pre-requsites

+Please have the following

+- yarn, installed via https://classic.yarnpkg.com/en/docs/install/#debian-stable or `npm install -g yarn`
+- node v10 or greater, installed via https://github.com/nodesource/distributions#installation-instructions

+These links above provide more reliable installation than the apt repositories version, but you can try to install these however you feel confortable

 ### Install CLI tools

 To start, we will install the jbrowse-cli